How to Create an Active Shooter Response Plan

 - Roles and Responsibilities

 - Leadership: a designated director of emergency management

-- Communication: at least one person in charge of handling the mass emergency notification software and disseminating information.
+- Communication: person(s) in charge of handling the mass emergency notification software and disseminating information.

-Active Shooter Prevention Plan
+How to Create an Active Shooter Prevention Plan

 - History of aggression towards authority figures